joemaller/version-everything/README.md

 _Notes:_ Colons are optional.
 Simple v-prefixed, git-tag style version strings must appear at the end of a line.

+#### Additional Prefixes

+Additional string or RegExp patterns can be added to the list of default patterns which match plain text files.
+When prefixes are specified, structured data files will be processed first as plain text, then again as structured data if no versions are found.

 ### version-everything config files

 This project uses the [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) library to load config files.the file-key should be `version-everything`, so files like `.version-everythingrc` or `.version-everythingrc.js` will work.